Bus Tours from Active Minds

 Take a bus tour of Denver's famous Colfax Avenue.
 On this tour you will learn about the evolution of this avenue from neighborhood street to its designation as US Highway 40.
 Each city along the route has something to share about the rich history of Colfax.
 Lakewood retains many of the motor hotels servicing auto traffic from the early to mid 20th century.
 Denver's portion has gone through many incarnations as well, including its seedier elements.
 Learn about the city's efforts to improve Colfax's image along major stretches of the avenue.
 Continue along into Aurora to see the major redevelopments occurring at the old Fitzsimons Hospital.
 Colfax is a microcosm of Denver society and this tour will help us learn about ourselves.
 Come join the fun!

 This tour shows you the breathtaking views of the Front Range and the downtown Denver skyline from various vantage points around the city, with some history along the way to make sure it's educational.
 There are some secret views you might not yet know and ones you'll want to come back to in the future.
 Some short walking (less than half a block) may be required.
 This tour can be customized to include different areas, including going into the mountains.

 Compass Tour—Denver Northeast

 Get out your compasses!
 We’re going to find the interesting stories, hidden corners and rare gems that make northeast Denver great!
 Did you know that City Park used to close its gates nightly to keep lovers from strolling and that the zoo came into being because of a pet bear?
-These golden oldies will one day share the compass with the train to DIA.
-Toot toot!
+We'll explore the old as well as the new and see how things have changed through the years.
 Offered by Active Minds, there’s more to this corner of Denver than you know.

 Compass Tour—Denver Northwest